India Office Records: Arrangement

-Genealogical research in the collection
+Genealogical resources

 The collection is useful for genealogical and family history research, particularly for those who have ancestors who were Anglo-Indian or who were born or lived in British India.
 Recognising this, the British Library has developed resources to facilitate this process, including biographical indexes, professional research services and close links with the Families In British India Society.

 The East India Company, the Board of Control and the India Office kept extensive ecclesiastical records concerning British people in India.
 These records, including documentation of births, baptisms, marriages, and burials are all contained in the "N" series of the collection.
 For those who know the occupation of their ancestor in India, the British Library provides a guide to records produced by various positions, facilitating the discovery of material that an ancestor created in the course of his work for the British administration in India.
 Most of these records can be found in the "L" series.